Martins Bank is first

 breath-taking Head Office at 4 Water Street Liverpool, couldn’t be further

-has splendid and large premises at 68 Lombard Street London, the building is
+splendid and large premises at 68 Lombard Street London, they are only ever

-always known as London District Office, and nothing more.
-It is indeed a sad
+referred to as London Office, and nothing more.
+It is therefore a particularly sad

 |